jwdinius/call-cpp-from-python-with-boost/README.md

 * `make` (or equivalent if not using Linux) (4.1)
 * `pytest`\* (3.6.0)

-\*`pytest` is a python module used for unit-testing andis strictly optional.
+\*`pytest` is a python module used for unit-testing and is strictly optional.
 The other dependencies are required.

 ## Building the package
 From `path_to_repo`, the top directory of the project, execute the following from the command line: